dotcoo/phpm-framework/README.md

-# zay
+# phpm-framework
-Zay is a PHP and Swoole framework
+PHP Manager is a rapidly developing framework